NgNhatThanh/VDT-miniproject/README.md

 ## Contributing

-- Give us a star
+- Give me a star

 - Reporting a bug